Getting A Full Body Massage | 3 Asian Techniques To Help You Restore Energy

 Circular kneading with the thumb along the meridians (channels).
 Also, kneading with the knuckles along both sides of the spine.

-Of course, you can tell the therapist not to use much pressure but Tuina is more of a healing massage and ideal for when you have pain, muscle knots or for people who practice sports and have tight muscles.
+Of course, you can tell the therapist to use less pressure but Tuina is more of a healing massage and ideal for when you have pain, muscle knots, or for people who practice sports and have tight muscles.

 Thai Body Massage – Naturally From Thailand